huguesmax/perl-slowfox/README.md

 - [JQuery](http://jquery.com/)

 ## What I can do whith SlowFox ##
-As you want ( the world is not engouth ) I use SlowFox for my Job, I developpe a entreprise class software you manage some customers....
+As you want ( the world is not engouth ) I use SlowFox for my Job, I developpe a software to manage some customers....

 ## How to Install SlowFox ##
 You need a modern distro as Redhat 6.X/Centos 6.x/Fedora or Debian 7 / Ubuntu 12/ 14